The Five Stans - Tashkent Departure

 By the late afternoon, you’ll be checking into your Bishkek hotel.
 Relax before dinner at a local restaurant – or maybe you’d like to take in a little more history today, with a quick visit to the National Historical Museum?

-ACCOMMODATION: Hotel 3 (or similar), Bishkek, Kyrgyzstan
+Accommodation: Freedom Hotel (or similar), Bishkek, Kyrgyzstan

 Day 25: BISHKEK

-ACCOMMODATION: B Hotel (or similar), Bishkek, Kyrgyzstan
+Accommodation: Freedom Hotel (or similar), Bishkek, Kyrgyzstan

 Day 26: FAREWELL FRIENDS!

 Uzbek history.
+Turkmen bazaars.
 Tajik mountains.
 Kazakh steppes.
 Kyrgyz yurts.
 Just think that you’ve lived it for yourself and now have countless stories to tell!
 You will have witnessed each country’s precious culture, history and unique heritage.
 Whenever anyone mentions the Silk Road, you’ll be able to say… ‘I’ve been there!’

 And, you’re all the more richer for having bonded with your newfound travel buddies after starting out as a solo adventurer.
 As you make a final swap of contact details and vow to continue on with the group WhatsApp, who knows… you may even see another trip in your future!